bcgssystem/bcgt/README.md

 Because the system is too complex, the team's energy all on the system development.
-The team members are too lazy,No one wants to make a pool, explorer,so websiet,airdrop rules，Even translation work has no one to do. if you can help us,you will get some "bcgt":
+The team members are too lazy,No one wants to make a pool, explorer,so websiet,airdrop rules， Even translation work has no one to do.some language just translated directly by Google...... if you can help us,you will get some "bcgt":
 1、Pool      first   10,000 bcgt/algorithm,  second 2,000 bcgt/algorithm
 2、Explorer  first   10,000 bcgt,            second 2,000 bcgt